hathiany/fem_2210/README.md

 -   Simple regression models in epidemiological analysis.

 -   Developing clinical prediction rules, analyses of community-level associations or interventions, case-crossover and case-only designs, propensity scores.

+## Class Notes
+To access class notes for this unit, use the following link https://rpubs.com/hathiany/1321245